bowmnath/cis-351-f22/activities/week-14-pipeline.md

    In practice, give one or two reasons why the throughput will not be improved by the ideal amount.

+![example code](images/pipeline-example-code.png)

+For the next few questions,
+consider either or both of the images above.

+8. For each cycle (1 through 10),
+   state how many instructions are in the pipeline during that cycle.

+9. During cycle 5,
+   which instruction is in the Execute stage?
+   (If you do not remember which part is the Execute stage, ask me or check your notes.)

+10. Given your previous answer, explain in more detail what is happening in the Execute stage of the pipeline during cycle 5.
+    For example,
+    what are the operands to the ALU?
+    How are the control wires for that stage set?
+    And so on.

+    You may want to think back to previous homeworks on microarchitecture to answer this one.

+11. During cycle 6 of the above image, what is happening in the Fetch stage?

+12. With a five-stage pipeline, how many instructions can the processor complete
+    * in the first 8 cycles?
+      (Hint: you can use the image above for this if you are not sure.)
+    * in the first 70 cycles?
+      (You probably don't want to draw this entire picture -- look for a pattern.)

+13. With a five-stage pipeline and a clock cycle of 200 ps, what is the long-term throughput of the processor?

-9. Imagine if the control signals were not pipelined along with the rest of the instruction.
+14. Imagine if the control signals were not pipelined along with the rest of the instruction.
     Instead, whatever is currently in the decode stage determines the control signals throughout the ciruit.
     What could go wrong if you have an `add` instruction in the Memory stage and a `sw` instruction in the Decode stage?

-10. Consider the same scenario, but you now have an `add` instruction in the Execute stage and an `addi` instruction in the Decode stage.
+15. Consider the same scenario, but you now have an `add` instruction in the Execute stage and an `addi` instruction in the Decode stage.

-![example code](images/pipeline-example-code.png)

-11. Consider the image above.
-    Explain what is happening in the Execute stage of the pipeline during cycle 5.
-    For example, which instruction is in that stage, what are the operands to the ALU, how are the control wires set,
-    and so on.

-12. During cycle 6 of the above image, what is happening in the Fetch stage?
+16. According to the textbook, the Fetch and Memory stages are the slowest stages of the pipeline.
+    If we were to slow down the ALU slightly, would this affect the throughput of the processor?
+    Why or why not?

-13. The pipelined MIPS process we learned about in lecture has 5 stages.
+17. The pipelined MIPS process we learned about in lecture has 5 stages.
     If we added a 6th stage,
     would throughput be improved?
     Why or why not?
+    (Hint: if you're not sure about this one, think about what determines the long-term throughput of the processor.)

     What about latency?

-14. With a five-stage pipeline, how many instructions will the processor complete in the first 8 cycles?

-15. With a five-stage pipeline and a clock cycle of 200 ps, what is the long-term throughput of the processor?

-16. According to the textbook, the Fetch and Memory stages are the slowest stages of the pipeline.
-    If we were to slow down the ALU slightly, would this affect the throughput of the processor?
-    Why or why not?